rafaelaltamirano/eMovie/README.md

 This is a must-have architecture implementation to be able to have re-usability of code and make testing easier.
 Im using Dagger Hilt

 ##Testing##
-For testing Im using Junit4, Mockk and the support test libraries for coroutines, android arch, koin and Junit Koin.
+For testing I am using Junit4, Mockk and the support test libraries for coroutines, android arch, koin and Junit Koin.
 In this project you can see UseCases, Repository and ApiClient Testing

 ##Kotlin serialization##
 Instead of GSON I started to use Kotlin serialization in order to be ready for KMP.

+##Save in Cache##
+For save info in cache I am using Protofub.
+Protocol buffers are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data – think XML, but smaller, faster, and simpler.

 # //TODO´S #